 Mount Pisgah Trail is a 3.6 mile moderately trafficked out and back trail located near Westmore, Vermont that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, birding, and fishing and is accessible from March until October.
+The trail is primarily used for hiking, walking, birding, and fishing and is best used from March until October.

 Great hike and spectacular view.